How to hire a marketing manager

 Next, highlight the responsibilities of the marketing manager.
 This should be specific to your organization and the role in question.

-For instance, the responsibilities of a product marketing manager will be slightly different from that of brand marketers or a marketing generalist.
+For instance, the responsibilities of a product marketing manager will be slightly different from those of a brand marketer or a marketing generalist.
 You may also indicate the size of your team and possible goals the manager will be required to meet.

 Qualification